lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This section extends the RFC8724 Annex D list.

-* How to do the End-to-End context initialization using SCHC for CoAP header only.
+* How to establish the End-to-End context initialization using SCHC for CoAP header only.